 Self care is not always easy – it’s not all running through daisy fields taking selfies.
 It also doesn’t have to be expensive.
 But it does require committing to its value and carving out practices that you can regularly incorporate into your life.

 I have so much more to say about this topic and I’d love to share it with you.
-If you’d like to learn more about self care and create a meditation habit that sticks, join me in January for my three-week program, Start Your Year with Self Care.
-Each week, you’ll receive four meditations, a video podcast, and a journal with self-inquiry questions to help you scope out your year and how you will maintain a healthy relationship with yourself.
-Click here to learn more about the program — and if you jump on the email list, I’ll send you an early bird discount before registration is open.
+If you’d like to learn more about self care and create a meditation habit that sticks, join me in May 13th, 2019 for my three-week program, You Can Sit With Us.
+Each week, you’ll receive four meditations, a video podcast, and a journal with self-inquiry questions to help you scope out develop a self care and meditation habit that support you in all aspects of your life.